-The Garden Route is a famous road that is by the coast of South Africa.
+The Garden Route is a famous road that is along the coast of South Africa.
 It starts in Cape Town and ends in Port Elizabeth.
 It takes about 3 proper days to do a road trip to get from Cape Town to Port Elizabeth via the garden route, stopping at the beautiful towns and dining in the wonderful cuisine.

 I will share 11 food recommendations that I loved along the garden route!
 South Africa is so diverse, you get all sorts of cuisines as you travel the country.
 It starts from Cape Town to Cape of Good Hope to Stellenboasch to Hermanus to Mosselbay, Knysa and Port Elizabeth!
 We tried and tasted PLENTY of restaurants and these are our top picks.